Note:

 Thesis and dissertation can mean different things, depending on which institution the work is from.

 List the type of thesis as it appears on the title page, but abbreviate dissertation as diss.
+Do not capitalise Master's or Bachelor's unless they begin a sentence.

 Note: